LuizFillip/LuizFillip/README.md

 # Greetings :ghost:

-I am Luiz Fillip, a passionate physicist with a focus on space physics.
-I hold a degree in Physics from the State University of Paraiba (UEPB) and completed my Master's degree in Physics at the Federal University of Campina Grande (UFCG).
-Currently, I am a Ph.D. candidate at the prestigious National Institute for Space Research (INPE) in São José dos Campos-SP, Brazil.
-My research area revolves around space physics, particularly exploring ionosphere-thermosphere coupling, ionospheric irregularities, and atmospheric gravity waves (AGWs).
-I also specialize in geophysical data analysis.
+I'm an enthusiastic physicist specializing in space physics.
+I graduated with a Physics degree from the State University of Paraiba (UEPB) and pursued my Master's degree in Physics at the Federal University of Campina Grande (UFCG).
+Currently, I'm pursuing my Ph.D. at the esteemed National Institute for Space Research (INPE) in São José dos Campos-SP, Brazil.
+My research focuses on space physics, specifically delving into ionosphere-thermosphere interactions, studying Equatorial Plasma Bubbles (EPBs).
+Additionally, I have expertise in geophysical data analysis."

 In this repository, you will find a collection of data analysis projects related to space weather monitoring and numerical methods.
 Here are some of the exciting projects you can explore: